 CMHA-CEI regularly monitors clinical performance to ensure organizational and professional standards are upheld as defined in the Clinical Record Review Procedure 3.2.13C.
-QCSRR compiles the aggregate data and forward to the Clinical Programs as requested/required.
+QCSRR compiles the aggregate data and meets with the Clinical Programs to review results on a quarterly basis.
 QCSRR meets with the Clinical program to assist in analyzing the data, determine areas of improvement, and develop a plan to address the issues identified.